BawdyAnarchist/quBSD/Future_Development.md

 	- Simultaneous starts of clients could mess up wireguard restarting

 qb-edit - < GATEWAY > isnt valid for CLASS: host.
 Valid params are:

+There are still demons in the xephyr-xclip daemon

+Why does Telegram freeze so much?

+Sound in Linuxulator?

 ### UPGRADES